PDOK/data.labs.pdok.nl/publications/SDWBP-Kadaster.md

 # Spatial Data on the Web Best Practice Implementation Report
 DISCLAIMER: THIS DOCUMENT IS WORK IN PROGRESS
-## Title
-Kadaster/PDOK Data Platform
+## Spatial Data on the Web at Kadaster/PDOK Data Platform

 ## Description of service